chingc/Hash-Brown/README.md

 ## License

 Hash Brown is distributed under the Simplified BSD license.
-See [LICENSE][1] for more details.
+See [LICENSE][license] for more details.